Amsterdam Wooden Drydock I: De Droogdokken in het Oosterdok NV

 The three dry docks in the Oosterdok were bought by H. Schutte, who would continue the business for some time.
 The price was 24,900 guilders.
 On 20 March 1902 he founded the public company De Droogdokken in het Oosterdok NV, with a capital of only 50,000 guilders.
 In 1919 Hera owned the company, which still owned the three dry docks.
 In 1922 the usage of the dry docks was very minimal, due to the slump in shipping.
 In 1923 the dry docks did not have enough profitable work for much of the year.
 In 1924 the usage was still insufficient to be profitable.
 In 1925 the activities of Droogdokken in het Oosterdok NV were still not profitable.
 On 9 June 1926 the shareholders decided to liquidate Hera.

 After the liquidation of Hera, the shareholders of Droogdokken in het Oosterdok NV, had to decide about their company.
 On 27 August 1926 there was an extraordinary meeting of shareholders of Droogdokken in het Oosterdok NV.
 On 21 December 1927 the company was in liquidation.

 The dry docks would nevertheless remain known as Hera Docks for some time.
-In 1928 an accident happened in one the HERA docks.
+In 1928 an accident happened in one of the Hera docks.
 In 1930 there was an accident near the Hera dry dock.
 In 1935 a large ship passed the wooden docks.
 In May 1938 there was a fire in the Hera dock on the Mariniersplein.
 On 27 August 1940 Hera droogdokken NV was liquidated.

 In March 1951 somebody visited the Amsterdamsche Droogdok Maatschappij, and saw the oldest dock of the ADM, the wooden dry dock that would become 75 years old in 1952.
 It meant that this dock dated from 1877, and was not one of the first four wooden dry docks.